GLOBAL MARKETS-Stocks slump, dollar flies on hawkish Powell

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Reporting by Naomi Rovnick in London and Ankur Banarjee in Singapore.
-Editing by Lincoln Feast, Stephen Coates and Simon Cameron-Moore)
+(Reporting by Naomi Rovnick in London, additional reporting by Ankur Banarjee in Singapore.
+Editing by Simon Cameron-Moore and Elaine Hardcastle)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.